 Referral programs have been a resource for businesses before the rise of digital marketing, the internet, and social media.
-These programs helped businesses reach out to their target audience and incentivize them to take part in a mutually beneficial campaign.
+These programs helped businesses reach out to their target audience and incentivize them to participate in a mutually beneficial campaign.

-This helped businesses increase their sales, engagement, and fueled the growth in the digital world.
-Notable examples include PayPal, Uber, Slack, and Dropbox, each of whom has had their version of a web referral program.
+This helped businesses increase their sales, engagement and fueled the growth in the digital world.
+Notable examples include PayPal, Uber, Slack, and Dropbox, each of whom has had its version of a web referral program.

 According to Hubspot, 90% of people trust the suggestions made by their friends and family when choosing businesses.
 This showcases the power of referral marketing and word-of-mouth marketing strategies that many businesses have executed successfully.

-Now, let’s take a look at some of the most noteworthy examples of successful referral marketing campaigns.
+Now, let’s look at some of the most noteworthy examples of successful referral marketing campaigns.

 Dropbox was found in 2007 by Drew Houston and Arash Ferdowsi.
 It is a cloud service that gives users the ability to host and store files on the cloud.

 Dropbox’s story is similar to many startups and quite possibly very similar to the story of your business.

 In its early days, Dropbox had to face a lot of problems in growing its user base.
 The business model was cost-heavy, and the lack of users was becoming the reason for failure.

 Conventional strategies like Search Engine Optimization and Google Ads didn’t have a great impact.
 For a product that cost only $99, Dropbox’s per customer cost was $388.